fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 - The UDP Source Port uses entropy-based values for ECMP load distribution across fabric paths.
 - The RETH carries the remote virtual address, remote key, and DMA length for the one-sided WRITE operation.
 For KV cache transfers, the DMA Length field indicates the size of the KV cache block being transferred.
 - Typical MTU for RoCEv2 deployments is 4096 bytes; larger KV cache blocks (e.g., 64 KB pages) are segmented into multiple packets by the NIC.
 The first packet of a segmented WRITE carries OpCode 0x06 (RDMA WRITE First) and a RETH; intermediate packets carry OpCode 0x07 (RDMA WRITE Middle); the last packet carries OpCode 0x08 (RDMA WRITE Last) or 0x0B (RDMA WRITE Last with Immediate Data) for PUT-with-signal completion signalling.
-- For UET-based KV cache transfers, the frame format defined in {{!TRAINING-BENCH}} Appendix D ("UET Frame Format") applies; the DUT IP port is 4793 and the transport service indicator selects between ROD and RUD per test.
+- For UET-based KV cache transfers, the frame format defined in {{TRAINING-BENCH}} Appendix D ("UET Frame Format") applies; the DUT IP port is 4793 and the transport service indicator selects between ROD and RUD per test.

 # MoE AllToAll Communication Pattern